mangh/Metrology/Docs/UserGuide.md

 However, sometimes it is necessary to handle quantities/levels in units that we cannot name explicitly.

 For example:
-_handling a "length" in any unit allowed in the application, but the specific unit will be determined only at run time, for example, when the user selects it from the menu of allowed length units_.
+_handling a "length" variable in any unit allowed in the application, but the specific unit will be determined only at run time, for example, when the user selects it from the menu of allowed length units_.

 This requires expressions that can represent quantities/levels in an abstract way, regardless of the unit/scale actually used.
 These are (assuming: `T` = `double` | `float` | `decimal`):